 P.E and Sports Premium

-At Waterbeach Primary School we feel that Physical Education plays an important role in helping us to fulfill our vision statement of Learning, Laughter, and Friendship.
-We have worked hard to develop physical activity through curriculum time and extra-curricular activities and to create new P.E events.
-Our aim is to encourage all children, regardless of their age or ability, to lead physically active and healthy lifestyles.
+At Waterbeach Community Primary School we feel that Physical Education plays an important role in helping us to fulfil our vision statement of Learning, Laughter and Friendship.

 What is the Sports Premium?

 The government is continuing to provide schools with PE and Sport Premium funding based on the number of pupils in years 1 to 6.
 Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.
 Schools must use the funding to make additional and sustainable improvements to the quality of physical education (PE), physical activity and sport you offer.